Opening Ceremony of Teachers Training Program sponsored by Sunwah Foundation for 100 primary teachers of English from 10 provinces in 2010

 In April 2009, the two Foundations and the Ministry of Culture, Sports and Tourism co-organized in Hong Kong an exhibition on “Contemporary Art of Vietnam”, featuring 40 pieces of paintings.

-In 2011, the two Foundations provided scholarships to 60 students from remote areas to study in Ho Chi Minh City, taking into consideration the development of students’ leadership skills and social responsibility; set up the “ULIS – SUNWAH Chinese Teaching and Research Centre” to promote Chinese teaching and research.
+In 2011, the two Foundations provided scholarships to 60 students from remote areas to study in Ho Chi Minh City, taking into consideration the development of students’ leadership skills and social responsibility.
+In the same year, Sunwah Foundations also set up the “ULIS – SUNWAH Chinese Teaching and Research Centre” to promote Chinese teaching and research.
+Since then, the Centre has been organizing many meaningful activities such as: organization of four international, national conferences and Forums; sponsorship for teachers, experts to attend international conferences in Australia, Japan, Korea, Hong Kong, Mainland China; publication of five Chinese research books and eight research papers; Chinese training classes for officials from Ministry of Industy and Tradde and Ministry of Foreign Affairs; sponsorship for 60th Anniversary of Faculty of Chinese Culture and Language, ULIS.

 In early 2015, the ULIS – Jonathan KS Choi Cultural Centre built by Sunwah Foundation has started its operation and will be linked with other Cultural Centres in various countries to promote understanding, appreciation and respect for the unique culture of each country to generate goodwill, paving the way to a harmonious world.

-Throughout 2015, the two Foundations have been organizing and supporting various projects for the 45th Anniversary celebration, including the Sunwah and Friends Social Services and Creativity Day in Ho Chi Minh City; training by international experts for 130 social workers from across Vietnam, and organizing a Photo Contest and Exhibition entitled “SUNWAH Project 45 – The Hidden Beauty of Hanoi and Ho Chi Minh City” and Sunwah – VNU Social Services Day in Hanoi.
+Throughout 2015, the two Foundations have been organizing and supporting various projects for Sunwah Group’s 45th Anniversary of doing business in Vietnam, including the Sunwah and Friends Social Services and Creativity Day in Ho Chi Minh City; training by international experts for 130 social workers from across Vietnam, and organizing a Photo Contest and Exhibition entitled “SUNWAH Project 45 – The Hidden Beauty of Hanoi and Ho Chi Minh City” and Sunwah – VNU Social Services Day in Hanoi.

 Following the success of the ULIS – Jonathan KS Choi Cultural Centre in Hanoi, Sunwah will open another Cultural Centre in Vietnam National University Ho Chi Minh City (VNUHCM) to continously assist universities in the City and contribute to the education development of Vietnam.
-As part of a series of events to celebrate the 50th Anniversary of Sunwah Group in Vietnam, the Group cooperates with the University of Social Sciences and Humanities (USSH), a member university of VNUHCM, to establish the USSH – Jonathan KS Choi Cultural Centre in Ho Chi Minh City.
+As part of a series of events to celebrate the 50th Anniversary of Sunwah Group in Vietnam, in 2020, the Group signed an MOU with the University of Social Sciences and Humanities (USSH), a member university of VNUHCM, to establish the USSH – Jonathan KS Choi Cultural Centre in Ho Chi Minh City.

-The “50 Student Environmental Ambassadors in Vietnam” project will be held in November 2020 as poart of the celebration.
-The 50 environmental ambassadors, who all are Sunwah GYLN members, will be selected from universities across Vietnam to gather and train together on creating projects to alert the public on environmental issues in Vietnam.
-After the training, the students will launch their environmental projects in their universities.
+Also in November 2020, the “50 Student Environmental Ambassadors in Vietnam” project was held as part of the 50th Anniversary celebration.
+The 50 environmental ambassadors, who all are Sunwah GYLN members, were selected from universities across Vietnam to gather and train together on creating projects to alert the public on environmental issues in Vietnam.
+After the training, the students had the chance to launch their environmental projects in their universities.

 A three-day International Film Forum Hanoi which scheduled to be held in 2021, is not only an event to celebrate Sunwah’s 50th Anniversary in Vietnam but also a precious opportunity to expand the “Sunwah Youth Innovation and Entrepreneurship Alliance in Film and Television” to Asian countries in general and Vietnam in particular.